Thinking to develop a mobile wallet app? You are at the right place.

-- NFC- Near Field Communication is a type of money transfer that is contactless using a smart-phone that is NFC enabled to a transmitter device that is POS attached.
+- NFC- Near Field Communication is a type of money transfer that is contactless using a smartphone that is NFC enabled to a transmitter device that is POS attached.

 - Payment apps- The mobile wallet app acts as a payment app channel that is effective and highly efficient.
-The payment apps provide support to all types of payment by partnering with local merchants.
+The payment apps support all types of payment by partnering with local merchants.
 They include popular payment apps like PayPal, Apple Pay, and android pay that work even in offline mode.

 3. Basic framework of mobile wallet app